Japanese Patterns of Design

 Lion dance

-Shishimai is a dance that originates from the belief that lions, which are spiritual beasts, can overpower evil spirits.
+Shishimai is a dance that originated from the belief that lions, spiritual beasts, can overpower evil spirits.
 Shishimai (lion dance), Tsugi-shishimai (joint lion dance), Bizen Shishimai Taiko Uta (Bizen lion dance song), etc.

 Yudate (boiling water)